 The answer is simple, compliance.
 But, not every health tech company has what it takes to make a compliant D2C prescription delivery solution.

-The platform is supposed to share PHI, personal details, payment details for which we need to adhere to the compliance laws like HIPAA, PHIPA, PIPEDA.
+The platform is supposed to share PHI, personal details, and payment details for which we need to adhere to the compliance laws like HIPAA, PHIPA, and PIPEDA.

 Thanks to our in-house compliance consultants who worked together with the team of designers, managers, and developers and made an app that was up to the compliance law standards.